What Makes a Trading Edge?

 One of the most important questions in trading is also one of the most misunderstood: what actually counts as an edge?
 This guide breaks down the concept of a trading edge in plain language, covering what it is, what it is not, how traders fool themselves into thinking they have one, and how you can start evaluating your own ideas more seriously.

-Beginners often think an edge is a clever indicator, a profitable-looking chart pattern, or a strategy that had a good month.
+Beginners often think a trading edge is a clever indicator, a profitable-looking chart pattern, or a strategy that had a good month.
 It is easy to see why.
 Trading content is full of people presenting setups as if the setup itself is the edge.
+That's not the right way to look at it.

 A trading edge is not just a trade idea.
 It is not just a nice backtest.
 It is not just a high win rate.
 A real edge is something that gives you a repeatable statistical advantage over time, assuming you execute it properly and manage risk sensibly.
+This includes the real world element which is often overlooked - the real world fees associated with running it - not in the backtesting simualtor - but with a real broker on a real trade execution platform.

-That does not mean it wins all the time.
+A repeatable statistical advantage does not mean it wins all the time.
 It does not mean it works in every market condition.
 It does not mean it will last forever.
+It means that, over a meaningful sample, the method has shown a tendency to produce better outcomes than random decision-making.
+That is a much more realistic and much more useful definition.

 In this article, I want to explain what a trading edge actually is, what it is not, how traders fool themselves into thinking they have one, and how you can start evaluating your own ideas more seriously.